diodechain/website/products.md

 ### Hero
 hero:
   animated: true
-  heading: Connect securely with Diode's solutions
+  heading: Connect securely with Diode's products
   subheading: For teams who care about the security of their operations, from the ground up
   image: hero/solutions.webp